A report entitled “Northern Ireland Housing Statistics 2017-18” was published today by the Department for Communities (DfC).

 Notes to editors:

-- The Northern Ireland Housing Statistics is an annual compendium of statistics.
-The publication is divided into sections covering: Supply; Energy; Social Renting Demand; Private Renting Demand; Owner Occupier Demand and Household Characteristics.
+1. The Northern Ireland Housing Statistics is an annual compendium of statistics.
+The publication is divided into sections covering: Supply; Energy; Social Renting Demand; Private Renting Demand; Owner Occupier Demand and Household Characteristics

-- Housing stock data are based on administrative data published by Land and Property Services.
+2. Housing stock data are based on administrative data published by Land and Property Services

-- Building Control New Dwelling Starts and Completions data are published by Land and Property Services (LPS).
-The starts and completions data for the social sector are sourced from the NIHE which manages the Social Housing Development Programme (SHDP).
+3. Building Control New Dwelling Starts and Completions data are published by Land and Property Services (LPS).
+The starts and completions data for the social sector are sourced from the NIHE which manages the Social Housing Development Programme (SHDP)

-- Data on the volume of Housing Output in Northern Ireland is obtained from the Northern Ireland Construction Bulletin.
+4. Data on the volume of Housing Output in Northern Ireland is obtained from the Northern Ireland Construction Bulletin.
 Housing Output is defined as all public and private sector construction activity (New Work and Repair & Maintenance) associated with Housing.
-Repair and Maintenance work in relation to housing includes repairs, maintenance, improvements, house/ flat conversions, extensions, alterations and redecoration on existing housing.
+Repair and Maintenance work in relation to housing includes repairs, maintenance, improvements, house/ flat conversions, extensions, alterations and redecoration on existing housing

-- Data on residential planning applications and decisions are sourced from the Department for Infrastructure.
+5. Data on residential planning applications and decisions are sourced from the Department for Infrastructure

-- Data on the Warm Homes, Affordable Warmth and Boiler Replacement Scheme are sourced from the NIHE.
+6. Data on the Warm Homes, Affordable Warmth and Boiler Replacement Scheme are sourced from the NIHE

-- Statistics on NIHE average rents are sourced from the NIHE whilst statistics on Housing Association average rents are based on information collected by DfC on social housing stock owned by its registered Housing Associations (HAs).
+7. Statistics on NIHE average rents are sourced from the NIHE whilst statistics on Housing Association average rents are based on information collected by DfC on social housing stock owned by its registered Housing Associations (HAs).
+Due to a change in methodology, there is no available update for Housing Association average rents for 2016-17.
+The next iteration of NI Housing Statistics publication will include 2017-18 data

-- Statistics on private sector rents are sourced from the Family Resources Survey 2014-15 (the latest available in the series).
-The Family Resources Survey collects detailed information on the incomes and circumstances of private households from April to March each year.
+9. Statistics on private sector rents are sourced from the Northern Ireland Family Resources Survey and the UK Family Resources.
+The Family Resources Survey collects detailed information on the incomes and circumstances of private households from April to March each year

-- Statistics on the Co-Ownership Housing Scheme are sourced from DfC.
+10. Statistics on the Co-Ownership Housing Scheme are sourced from DfC

-- Statistics on mortgage lending are sourced from the Council for Mortgage Lenders (CML) Regulated Mortgage Survey.
+11. Statistics on mortgage lending are sourced from the UK Finance Regulated Mortgage Survey

-- Data on mortgage cases are sourced from the NI Courts and Tribunals Service.
+12. Data on mortgage cases are sourced from the NI Courts and Tribunals Service

-- Copies of the publication can be downloaded from the Department for Communities’ website
+13. Copies of the Housing publication can be downloaded from the website

 1 Cromac Place